ZingHng/r2auto_nav_CDE2310/Electronics/electronics_readme.md

 ## Power budget
+The Raspberry Pi is connected to 5V power from the OpenCR 1.0 board, and the motor drivers are connected to 12V power from the OpenCR.
+The OpenCR can provide a maximum of 55W.

 | **Component**       | **Voltage/V**     | **Current/A**   | **Power/W** | **Remarks**                     |
 |-----------------|----------------|-------------|---------|------------------------------------------------|
 | Turtlebot       | 12             | 0.66        | 7.92    |                                                |